 The output of the active pickup cable is low Z.

-If you find that the output level of your EMG pickup is too hot to get clean tones, the best fix is to reduce the height of the pickup The proximity of the pickup to the string has a lot to do with volume.
+If you find that the output level of your EMG pickup is too hot to get clean tones, the best fix is to reduce the distance of the pickup from the strings.
+The proximity of the pickup to the string has a lot to do with volume.
 If that doesn’t do it for you, then use the amp and guitar volume controls.

-you can snug these pickups high right up under the strings
+you can snug these pickups high and close right up under the strings

 Unlike a traditional passive volume/tone system, the low-impedance EMG system lets you turn down the volume with very little effect on the tone, so you won’t sound muffled when you back off the volume knob.
 This is much like the Haywire Treble Bleed Option for passive style pickups.
 Especially relevant you can snug these pickups high right up under the strings so they’ll hear much more subtle sounds, harmonics percussive notes other pickups fail to hear.

 Active guitar and bass pickups require a battery.
 The EMG also has the “Select” models which are passive and don’t need one.
 The pre-amp in the active pickups styles, located inside the pickup encased in epoxy, and is powered by either one or two 9 volt batteries.
 The EMG active pickups after-burners, numerous effects and EQ’s are powered by a 9 volt (IEC 6LR61/NEDA 1604A) battery.

 Active guitar and bass pickups require a battery.

 We recommend normal alkaline batteries (Eveready or Duracell, for example) for best results.
 These are easy to obtain, inexpensive and the same batteries that you would use in an effects box or wireless unit.
 Rechargeable batteries in EMG systems are not recommended.
 Although they are compatible electrically, They be problematic and have some “memory” issues.